3D scanning solutions

 Spanner

-Spanner • Space Spider
+Spanner • Spider II

 A relatively easy object for scanning - the only challenges were its shiny surface (easily countered by anti-gloss spray) and the thin edges.